przybylskirobert/WVD/README.md

 - ResourceGroupPrefix
 - RegionSuffix

-For all in one deployment use the following buton:
+For all in one deployment use the following button:
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fprzybylskirobert%2FWVD%2Fmaster%2FWVD_core_components.json)